Atypicalim/UyghurScript/README.md

 tamamlansun

 # call with variables and receive result
-fonkisiye sanQushush bilen 10 20 ishlitilsun we netije yinginda bolsun
+fonkisiye sanQushush bilen 10 20 ishlitilsun we netije yighinda bolsun

 # call without variable, and not result
 fonkisiye sanYezish ishlitilsun